chrisjbillington/git-nautilus-icons/README.md

 `git-nautilus-icons.py` in `~/.local/share/nautilus-python/extensions`,
 and put the icons folder `hicolor` in `~/.icons/`.
 These directories might not exist, in which case create them.

+Restart Nautilus with `killall nautilus` for the plugin to be loaded next time a Nautilus window is opened.

+`git-nautilus-icons` requires `python-nautilus`, the Python bindings to Nautilus; the python `pathlib` library and the python `enum34` library.
+On Ubuntu these are installable with: `sudo apt-get install python-pathlib python-nautilus python enum34`

+To uninstall, simply delete `git-nautilus-icons.py` and the `hicolor` icons folder.

 ## Icon key